foreverphoenix/the-phoenix-flavour/content/embers/module-1/step-3.md

 While MO2 allows for self-contained mod setups, having to place certain files into the root folder still causes overlap between setups.
 If you run several different ones, a Wabbajack list and a personal setup for example, swapping out ENBs or having to be on the same version of SKSE may become annoying.

-## Stock Game Folder
+## Game Root Folder

 **In order to create a fully self-contained modded setup we are going to create a copy of the root folder in a custom location.** This means that the base game files in your current installation folder will remain completely untouched.
 You will even be able to edit them without affecting your modded setup.

-- Navigate to your Mod Organizer 2 installation folder and create a new **Stock Game** inside.
+- Navigate to your Mod Organizer 2 installation folder and create a new **Game Root** folder inside.
-- Copy the contents from your default **root folder** into this new folder.
+- Copy the contents from your default **root folder** EXCEPT the **data folder** into this new folder.
+- Inside the **Game Root** folder, create a new **Data** folder.
+- Copy the contents from your default **data folder** EXCEPT all files beginning with **CC** into the new folder.
-- This may take a minute depending on your hard drive (around 13GB of files are being copied).
+- This may take a moment depending on your hard drive (around 13GB of files are being copied).

-As long as your default Skyrim SE installation is in place, Steam will recognise the game if it is now launched from your custom location.
+As long as your default Skyrim SE installation is in place, Steam will recognise the game if it is launched from your custom location.
+We skipped the Creations for now because they will be handled differently.

 > If you're wondering: Yes, this is exactly the Stock Game Folder system that many Wabbajack lists use.